nickzoic/nick.zoic.org/art/boot-naked-linux/index.md

 The `-nographic` and `-append "console=ttyS0"` options give us a terminal console to monitor stderr on rather than popping up a graphical console.

-when the kernel starts up, it unpacks our `initrd` into a ram disk, and runs our `init` binary:
+When the kernel starts up, it unpacks our `initrd` into a ram disk, and runs our `init` binary:

     [    0.000000] Linux version 6.8.0-111-generic (buildd@lcy02-amd64-088)